 - The Stampede's own animal care code of practice.
 During Stampede, a team of veterinarians is on the Park full time to ensure proper care for the animals.

 The Stampede's strict adherence to Alberta's Animal Protection Act means the Humane Society and Alberta SPCA have all-access privileges to Stampede Park.
-Their input has led to many refinements.
 During the 10-day Stampede we have a full-time team of veterinarians on hand and each animal is checked by a veterinarian daily.
 We also have an independent Animal Care Advisory Panel and a Chuckwagon Safety Commission to ensure we set the highest standards for proper animal care.

 Links of interest:

 Temple Grandin on Animal Care at the Stampede

 2016 GMC Rangeland Derby enhanced safety measures